Syngenta looks to China's farmers for growth ahead of mega-IPO

 Sales of fertiliser and crop chemicals in China were US$24 billion in 2018, Rabobank estimates, more than the US$20 billion in the United States, while seed in each country was worth around US$12 billion.

 Input markets are more fragmented in China, offering huge room for share growth.
-Syngenta generated less than 5per cent of its sales in China before it was acquired by state-run ChemChina in 2017.
-It had less than 1per cent of the seed market, though a more significant 7per cent share of crop chemicals.
+Syngenta generated less than 5 per cent of its sales in China before it was acquired by state-run ChemChina in 2017.
+It had less than 1% of the seed market, though a more significant 7 per cent share of crop chemicals.

 But China's small farm sizes push up logistics costs, and progress in consolidating land has been slower than expected, said Thomas Luedi, senior partner at Bain & Co in Shanghai.